git-steb/structural-deformable-models/README.md

 INSTALLATION
 ---------------------------

+After adjusting build paths and compiler options in src/Makebundle/pre.make and lib.make run

+   ./download-externals.sh
+   cd src
+   make -j4

-After adjusting build paths and compiler options in src/Makebundle/pre.make and lib.make run ``make`` in the src folder to obtain a build of the deform binary in a architecture specific subfolder, e.g. ``src/obj/LINUX_debug/``.
+to obtain a build of the deform binary in a architecture specific subfolder, e.g. ``src/obj/LINUX_debug/``.

 Libraries and external source code that is required to build and run the application: